metthal/pog/docs/writing_parser.rst

       return std::string{str};
     });

 Token for ``=`` does not need any action because it itself doesn't bear any value.
-We only need an information that it is located on the input.
+We only need information that it is located on the input.
 You might also need to perform some action whenever end of an input is reached.
-In that case you can use ``end_token`` method.
+In that case, you can use the ``end_token`` method.

 .. code-block:: cpp